Sukaphaa

-Ancestry

-Legend

-According to Ahom tradition, Sukaphaa was a descendant of the god Khunlung, who had come down from the heavens and had ruled Mong-Ri-Mong-Ram.
-Sukaphaa brings a divine diamond chum-Phra-rung-sheng-mung in a box, a divine tusked elephant, a divine chicken Kaichengmung, a divine embroidered cloth, a divine pair of drums, a divine sword Hengdan.

-Prince of Mong Mao
+Traditional genealogy

-The details of Sukaphaa's life and origins before his entry into Assam, available from different chronicles, both Ahom and non-Ahom, are full of contradictions.
-According to Phukan (1992) who has tried to hold up a consistent account, Sukaphaa was born to Chao Chang-Nyeu (alias Phu-Chang-Khang) and Nang-Mong Blak-Kham-Sen in the Tai state of Mong Mao (also called Mao-Lung, with the capital at Kieng Sen), close to present-day Ruili in Yunnan, China.
+The details of Sukaphaa's ancestry and early life, available from different chronicles, both Ahom and non-Ahom, are full of contradictions.
+According to Phukan (1992), who has tried to hold up a consistent account, Sukaphaa was born to Chao Chang-Nyeu (alias Phu-Chang-Khang) and Nang-Mong Blak-Kham-Sen in the Tai state of Möng Mao (also called Mao-Lung, with the capital at Kieng Sen), close to present-day Ruili in Yunnan, China.
 Chao Chang Nyeu was a prince from Mong-Ri Mong-Ram, who had travelled to Mong Mao possibly on an expedition.
 Mong Mao was then ruled by Chao Tai Pung.
 Chao Chang Nyeu was later befriended by Pao Meo Pung, the son of the ruler, who gave his sister Blak Kham Sen in marriage.
-Sukaphaa was born of this union not later than 1189 CE and was brought up by his maternal grandparents.
-Pao Meo Pung, who eventually ruled Mong Mao, had no male heir and Sukaphaa, his nephew, was nominated to succeed him.
+As per this account, Sukaphaa was born of this union not later than 1189 CE and was brought up by his maternal grandparents.
+The same account states that Pao Meo Pung, who eventually ruled Mong Mao, had no male heir and Sukaphaa, his nephew, was nominated to succeed him.
 A son born late to Pao Meo Pung's queen ended Sukaphaa's claim to the throne of Mong Mao.

-Departure from Mong Mao

-After his 19 years as crown prince came to an end, Sukaphaa decided to leave Mong Mao.

-According to tradition, his grandmother advised him thus – "no two tigers live in the same jungle, no two kings sit on the same throne."
-Accordingly, Sukaphaa is said to have left Chieng-Sen the capital of Mong Mao in the year 1215 CE.